|Tea Type||Green Tea|

 8g to 150 ml at 95°C for 30s (gongfu style)

 One of the most labour intensive green tea where each tea leaves are picked and shaped individually giving its unique shape.

-Originally known as Taiping province, this area is now under Huangshan District.
-This tea was created in the early 1900 when merchants wanting to increase the margins of this tea by individually shaping them and eventually won the hearts of many.
+Originally known as Taiping county, this area is now under Huangshan District.
+This tea was created in the early 1900 when merchants wanting to increase the margins of this tea individually shaped the tea leaves and eventually won the hearts of many.